sth144/.workflow/README.md

     * new Makefile target
 * is there really a need for stage/*?
 Not necessary to figure that out just yet
 * is update_bashrc necessary?
+* packaging scheme for dependencies
+* stop copying cronjobs to home directory